DistroHopper39B/NTATV/Docs/Guide.md

 *Note: a small percentage of Apple TVs actually have 128MB VRAM on board from the factory!
 If you have an Apple TV with that much VRAM, consider yourself lucky.
 TurboCache doesn't seem to be enabled on those units, so disabling it won't do anything.*

 Thank you Guido Lehwalder ([@guidol70@mastodon.online](https://mastodon.online/@guidol70/114043812917235617)) for getting this driver working!

+#### Newer driver
+It is possible to get version 179.48 beta working (https://www.nvidia.com/en-us/drivers/windows/179_48/geforce_notebook_winxp_179-48_beta/) using the same method.
+However, I've only tested this driver after first installing the 86.38 driver, so I'm not sure if installing the 86.38 driver is necessary before upgrading to this one.
+This driver doesn't seem to fix any problems that occured under the 86.38 driver anyways, so for now I wouldn't recommend it.

 ### IR Remote
 See https://github.com/DistroHopper39B/NTATV_RemoteDrv.
 As of now, the driver is useless and just a demo of the software more than anything else, so it's not included with the prebuilt image.